samueldlay/ArcadeGame/README.md

   - Your position is reset to the original coordinates
   - The enemy increases by 1
 - __You may have some difficulty achieving a score past 7__
  - There is a cheat code for attaining a much higher score, however.
-Try to figure it out!
+Try to figure it out!!!

  ## There is a link the the actual game [here](https://samueldlay.github.io/udacity-projects/Arcade%20Game/index.html)